rtzbyte/pms-api/source/index.html.md

 - to discuss feedback on what features & builds are desirable for PMS providers
 - to discuss commercial strategies on how we can help PMS's scale

+There will be two dates:

+- November 1st to 3rd, 2017 (Hotel PMS providers)
+- October 30th and 31st, 2017 (Vacation Rental PMS providers)

 # Test Environments
 To start, you'll be given access to the following sandboxes: